xlxs4/second-brain/docs/Areas/Julia/ModelingToolkit.jl.md

 - [ReactionMechanismSimulator.jl](https://docs.sciml.ai/ReactionMechanismSimulator/stable): Simulating and analyzing large chemical reaction mechanisms
 - [NumCME.jl](https://github.com/voduchuy/NumCME.jl): High-performance simulation of [chemical master equations](https://www.wikiwand.com/en/Master_equation) (CME)
 - [FiniteStateProjection.jl](https://github.com/kaandocal/FiniteStateProjection.jl): High-performance simulation of CMEs via finite state projections

+### Compatible Numerical Solvers

+Again, all of the symbolic systems have a direct conversion to a numerical system which can then be handled through the SciML interfaces.
+For example, after building a model and performing symbolic manipulations, an `ODESystem` can be converted into an `ODEProblem` to then be solved by a numerical ODE solver.
+Below is a list of the solver libraries which are the numerical targets of the ModelingToolkit system:

+- [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/): Multi-package interface of high performance numerical solvers for `ODESystem`, `SDESystem`, and `JumpSystem`
+-   [NonlinearSolve.jl](https://docs.sciml.ai/NonlinearSolve/stable/): High performance numerical solving of `NonlinearSystem`
+-   [Optimization.jl](https://docs.sciml.ai/Optimization/stable/): Multi-package interface for numerical solving `OptimizationSystem`
+-   [NeuralPDE.jl](https://docs.sciml.ai/NeuralPDE/stable/): [Physics-Informed Neural Network](https://www.wikiwand.com/en/Physics-informed_neural_networks) (PINN) training on `PDESystem`
+-   [MethodOfLines.jl](https://docs.sciml.ai/MethodOfLines/stable/): [Automated finite difference method](https://www.wikiwand.com/en/Finite_difference_method) (FDM) discretization of `PDESystem`